cooper/quiki/RUNNING.md

 It also allows you to specify a location to store your wiki sites.
-This will be prepopulated with the recommended location which is the `wikis` dir relative to the config location, typically `~/quiki/wikis`.
+This will be prepopulated with the recommended location which is the `wikis` dir relative to the quiki directory, typically `~/quiki/wikis`.

 Upon successful completion of this form, you are logged in and ready to create your first wiki!